ainumaisarah/webapp/README.md

 ## 3.0 Features and Functionalities of the web application

-The system features and fucntionalities will cover User Profiles, Bookings, Review and Ratings, Payments and Room Allocation Admin.
+The system features and fucntionalities will cover User Profiles, Bookings, Review and Ratings, Payments and Admin Control Panel.

 **User Profile**
 - The system allows customers to create and login to their account using their email and password.
 Customers can manage their user profiles, providing a convenient and personalized experience.
 Users can update their personal details such as name, email, and phone numbers.